 The app uses Google’s ARCore and Apple’s ARKit to create stable images of pizzas that customers can create on their own.
 Augmented Reality apps like these will help restaurants to serve customers with an enriched food ordering and savouring experience that will win their loyalty.

-See the Domino’s New Pizza Chef app in action in the video below.
-From selecting the crust to adding toppings and winning some surprises along the way, this is the beginning of a new way of pizza ordering.
+See Domino’s New Pizza Chef app in action.
+From selecting the crust to adding toppings and winning some surprises along the way, this is the beginning of a new way of pizza order by the invasion of Augmented Reality in restaurants,

 The AR app also implements gamification by giving users a rewards point that can even be shared on social handles.